-My heart is so heavy after what happened in Parkland, FL on Valentine’s Day.
+My heart is so heavy after what happened in Parkland, FL on Valentine’s Day and recently in Santa Fe, TX.
 The idea that one person could cause so much heartache and pain hurts so much.
 I pray for the families of the beautiful children who had their lives shortened so violently.
 I pray for the families of the teachers and coaches who gave their lives to save many children.

 Every child is a gift.
 Every teacher shouldn’t have to figure out if they have to give up their lives to save the children.
 A school needs to be a safe place to teach and learn.
 Teachers are heroes every day and will do whatever they can to protect the children.
 Parents need to know that when they say to their child “have a great day” in school, that they don’t have to be concerned if their child will die that day.
 I can’t even imagine what the families are going through or how the children who lived through the horror will be traumatized for life.
 I don’t know what children think when they go to school now.